 How Does Medicare Open Enrollment Work?

-You can make a variety of changes to your Medicare coverage during the Open Enrollment Period, such as:
+You can make a variety of changes to your Medicare coverage during the Open Enrollment Period (or Annual Enrollment Period), such as:

-- Switching from Medicare Advantage to Original Medicare, or vice versa.
+- Switching from a Medicare Advantage health insurance plan to Original Medicare Parts A and B, or vice versa.

 - Enrolling in a new Medicare Advantage plan